jlbradley1844/jlbradley1844.github.io/_posts/2022-09-08-sick-societies.md

 childbearing for fiscal reasons until conception becomes difficult?

-Unfortunately, most of those who have identified this as a problem have troposed nonserious "solutions": basically, just jawboning married women of preferred ethnicities to have more babies.
+Unfortunately, most of those who have identified this as a problem have proposed nonserious "solutions": basically, just jawboning married women of preferred ethnicities to have more babies.
 Notably, such commentors are rarely concerned about other existential threats, as if a slightly below-replacement population growth is the _only_